Finding Wellness - Part 2

 But as terrifying and intense as my current state of being was, it also had to have an end point because all that cortisol and adrenaline couldn’t last forever.
 Just as if you were to hold the gas pedal down on your car and rev it up to top speed, eventually the engine will blow if you never let your foot up.
 Essentially, that is what happened to me.
 After revving my engine too hard for too long, one day it gave out.
 It had been about 4 months of constant battling for peace within my body, and then peace finally emerged.
 The feeling was more than welcome and I was finally able to rest.
 But the rest morphed into deep fatigue and I started sleeping through the night...and the day.
 I could barely pull myself out of bed.

-The absence of constant tension in my chest was a huge relief, but what it meant was that my cortisol was no longer available.
-The fatigue was like the worst flu I had ever experienced - the kind of flu where getting off the couch to get water feels like an impossible task, barely having the strength to make it to the sink.
-In addition to that, there was brain fog, constant lightheadedness, muscle aches, nausea and weight gain.
+The absence of constant tension in my chest was a huge relief.
+Yet that meant my cortisol was no longer available.
+The resulting fatigue was like the worst flu I had ever experienced.
+Getting off the couch to get water felt like an impossible task.
+I barely had the strength to make it to the sink.
+In addition, I had brain fog, lightheadedness, muscle aches, nausea, and weight gain.

-I still didn’t want to ask for help because I knew how draining it would be trying to explain how to care for my kids’ specific needs.
-Once again, we found a system that worked for us without extra assistance.
-We took turns with the girls and when Jeremy was with them I was resting, always resting.
-However, I eventually accepted the much-needed help from both grandmothers as they realized the need we had.
-And we were grateful.
-Each little bout of rest that I received gave me a small amount of energy to do the next necessary thing.
+I still didn’t want to ask for help, because I knew how draining it would be trying to explain how to care for my kids’ specific needs.
+Once again, Jeremy and I found a system that worked for us without outside assistance.
+We took turns with the girls.
+When Jeremy was with them, I was always resting.
+However, we eventually accepted much-needed help from both grandmothers.
+They realized the need we had, and we were grateful.
+Each little rest I received gave me a small amount of energy.
+It was enough to do the next necessary thing.

-For months I rested, knowing from what I was reading and hearing from my doctor, that rest was a key ingredient to healing.
-I would often lay in bed with a limited ability to focus my vision (one of the symptoms), but the book on adrenal fatigue became a concrete source that I used frequently as a reference between doctor visits.
+For months I rested, knowing that rest was a key ingredient to healing.
+Though I would often lay in bed with a limited ability to focus my vision—one of the adrenal fatigue symptoms—the book became a concrete source I frequently used as a reference between doctor visits.

-An unexpected ability to see myself in the future overcoming this difficult thing is what kept me going.
+What kept me going was an unexpected ability to see myself in the future overcoming this difficult illness.
 My faith in God was heightened as I felt His guidance with choices in my healing process.
-My journey had become so unconventional and out of my comfort zone, that there wasn’t a comfort zone anymore.
-I just had to move ahead with the convictions I had about each new step, trusting the experts to guide me, but also learning to listen to and advocate for my own needs.
+My journey had become so unconventional and out of my comfort zone, that I had no comfort zone anymore.
+I just had to move ahead with my convictions about each new step.
+I trusted the experts to guide me, but I also learned to listen to and advocate for my own needs.

-And so began two years of consulting with a specialist, who fully understood what I was experiencing, and who I will be eternally grateful to.
-The doctor at the clinic gave me hope.
-And his confident and personalized approach to healing was what I needed to get me through the darkest time of my life.
-He helped me to understand that I didn’t have to quit my life, but that a stop-and-go approach was what I needed to balance my rest and activity.
-He not only understood the things my other providers had helped me with but had been trained and done further research on how to manage the very complex and confusing symptoms I was experiencing (such as the “wired but tired” sensation that is common in this condition).
+In addition to my doctor’s support, I found and contacted a specialty clinic for adrenal fatigue.
+I began two years of consulting with a specialist there, who fully understood what I was experiencing.
+He gave me hope, and his confident and personalized approach to healing was what I needed to get through the darkest time of my life.
+For that, I will be eternally grateful to him.
+He helped me understand that I didn’t have to quit my life; that a stop-and-go approach was what I needed to balance my rest and activity.
+He not only understood the things my other providers had helped me with, but had also been trained and done further research on how to manage the very complex and confusing symptoms I was experiencing.
+(Such as the “wired but tired” sensation that is common in this condition.)

-Over time, following the specialist's guidance, I was able to balance out my health and eventually resume normal daily activities, including regular exercise, which had to be quite limited while I was healing.
-Support from others needed to be from a distance at first, since I had to insulate myself from stress as I learned to create a new normal.
-But eventually, it became less remote and many of the relationships that had been put on hold became richer than they had ever been.
+Over time, following this specialist's guidance, I was able to balance out my health.
+Eventually, I resumed normal daily activities.
+That included regular exercise, which had to be quite limited while I was healing.
+At first, support from others needed to be from a distance, since I had to insulate myself from stress as I learned to create a new normal.
+But eventually, it became less remote and many of the relationships I had put on hold became richer than they had ever been.

-Although the physical and emotional tolls in my health journey were difficult, the process has been worth the spiritual strength and character building I am still receiving.
-I learned to take charge of my health and find a balance that is just right for me, coming full circle - back to living in the country where I feel the most content and eating “intuitively,” listening to the ebb and flow of my nutrition and energy needs.
+Although the physical and emotional tolls in my health journey were difficult, the process has been worth the spiritual strength and character building.
+I am still receiving those benefits.
+I’ve learned to take charge of my health and find a balance that is just right for me.
+I’ve come full circle: I’m back to living in the country where I feel the most content.
+I’m again eating “intuitively,” listening to the ebb and flow of my nutrition and energy needs.
 I also try to add humor into my days, since laughter really can be the best medicine.
 I give myself grace when I am imperfect and pat myself on the back when I make the choices that are good for me, knowing it’s a dance we all do.
-Wellness isn’t linear and looks different for each of us with our unique backgrounds, physical abilities, and personal beliefs.
+Wellness isn’t linear.
+It looks different for each of us with our unique backgrounds, physical abilities, and personal beliefs.

-I hope that my story can be relatable to you or someone you know, and maybe a nudge to be intentional in finding your own path to wellness.
-I don’t believe that you need to have the same challenges as I did in order to be a support for you.
+I hope that my story is relatable to you or someone you know.
+Maybe it will be a nudge to be intentional in finding your own path to wellness.
+I don’t believe you need to have the same challenges as I did, in order for me to be a support for you.
 After my personal challenges and successes, I now have a deeper understanding of those who are hurting in different ways.
-That is even more motivating for me to get the message across about the importance of prioritizing our health and overall well-being.
+That is even more motivating for me to get my message across about the importance of prioritizing our health and overall well-being.
 The additional training I have received supports this message and allows me to help guide your health journey in an organized and practical way.

 Everyone’s story is important.
 I would love to hear yours.